-The following issues have been identified with VM-centric operations for VMware.
+The following issues have been identified with VM-centric operations.

 Files and Folders

 For VMware: File and folder information is not collected during backups.

 To restore guest files and folders from a VM-centric backup, use one of the copies (primary or secondary) and perform a live browse from the disk/cloud library.
 Guest file restores from tape are not supported with VM-centric backups, because file details are not collected in VM-centric backups, and live browse operations are not supported from tape copies.
 As a workaround if no disk library is available, you can restore a full VM or a virtual machine disk from a tape copy.

 You cannot use the virtual machine archiving feature for VM-centric virtualization clients.

 You cannot use the Web Console to perform VM-centric operations.